OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket-part-2-is-format-relevant/index.md

 There is evidence that:

-Q4 bowlers excel in Tests and ODIs.
+Q4 bowlers excel in Tests and ODIs

 Q2 & Q3 batters do well in Tests & ODI